startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

             Circulate flow through the cycle to decrease the total cost, until one of the edges is saturated.
                 -> Total amount of flow doesnt change .

-45) Can create queue with 2 stacks

-46) Heap
-    -> Given a node k, easy to compute indices for parent and children
-        - Parent Node: floor(k/2)
-        - Children: 2k, 2k+1
-    You must refer to the definition of a Binary Heap:

-        A Binary heap is by definition a complete binary tree ,that is, all levels of the
-        tree,
-        except possibly the last one (deepest) are fully filled, and, if the last
-        level of the tree is not complete, the nodes of that level are filled from left to
-        right.

-        It is by definition that it is never unbalanced.
-The maximum difference in balance
-        of the two subtrees is 1, when the last level is partially filled with nodes only
-        in the left subtree.

-    -> To insert node: (running time O(lgn)) (SIFT UP)
-    1) make a new node at last level as far left as possible.
-    2) if node breaks heap property, swap with its parent node.
-    3) new node moves up tree. repeat 1) to 3) until all conflicts resolved.

-    -> Deleting root node: (SIFT DOWN)
-    1) Remove the root, and bring the last node (rightmost node in the last leve) to the root.
-    2) If the root breaks the heap property, look at its children and swap it with the larger one.
-    3) Repeat 2 until all conflicts resolved

 47) Union Find Structure
     -> Used to store disjoint sets